 Surmounting the soaring recessed bay of windows is an elaborate wrought iron arch; a similar one appears on the second floor.
 The ornate cornice is supported by decorative, scrolled iron brackets, reminiscent of those found on Flagg’s earlier Mill’s House on Bleecker Street.
 At every floor the broad expanses of glass allowed light to pour into the factory spaces and offices.

 By exposing structural steel and iron as part of the overall design, Flagg was pioneering architectural trends.
 While in Paris he embraced the forward-thinking ideas of Viollet-de-Duc, called the father of modern architecture.
 Viollet-de-Duc urged the use of fresh materials, such as cast iron and glass, and espoused exposing functional elements as design components.

 In their AIA Guide to New York City, authors Norval White and Elliot Willensky remarked “The façade foretells the curtain wall, that delicate metal-and-glass skin in which much of Manhattan in the 1950s and 1960s is clad–grossly it seems when compared to this post-turn-of-the-century charmer.”

 The Prince Street façade mimics the Broadway façade with just a little less enthusiasm.
 In the decorative iron work of the second floor “The Singer Manufacturing Company” survives.

-Only six years later Flagg was working on a new Singer Headquarters downtown – a 41-story building that would briefly be the tallest in the world.
-As the tall building rose, the 561 Broadway offices and factory became known as “The Little Singer Building.”
+Only six years later Flagg was working on a new Singer headquarters downtown–a 41-story building that would briefly be the tallest in the world.
+As the tall building rose, 561 Broadway became known as “The Little Singer Building.”